-Sarah is an associate primarily involved in defending medical malpractice actions.
+Sarah joined the firm as an associate in 2016.
+Her practice primarily focuses on medical malpractice and wrongful death matters.
+She also has experience in a variety of areas including environmental, labor and employment, and nursing home malpractice matters.
 She earned her law degree from Cumberland School of Law, where she was the Research Editor of the Cumberland Law Review.
 During law school, Sarah served as a Judge Abraham Caruthers Teaching Fellow and was nominated by Cumberland’s law faculty for inclusion in the 2015-2016 edition of Who’s Who Among Students in American Universities and Colleges.

-As a young lawyer, Sarah is active in Birmingham’s legal community serving on the Executive Board of Birmingham Bar Association’s Young Lawyers Section, where she sits on the Public Service Committee.
-She is also a member of the Judge James Edwin Horton Inn of Court.
-Along with other attorneys in the firm, Sarah spends time year round volunteering her services for Birmingham’s Turning Point program providing legal counsel to help the homeless get back on their feet.
+As a young lawyer, Sarah is active in Birmingham’s legal community.
+She currently serves as the Vice President of Public Service for the Executive Board of Birmingham Bar Association’s Young Lawyers Section and is a member of the Judge James Edwin Horton Inn of Court.

 News & Insights